saanvigarg11/cryptonite_taskphase_saanvi/picoctf/Forensics/m00nwalk.md

 ## m00nwalk
 <img width="433" alt="image" src="https://github.com/user-attachments/assets/ad67f4ee-db61-40b2-b468-2a478b779bc8" />

-It included an audio file with some sound.
+It included an audio file(`wav` type) with some sound.
 As the hint suggested, I went on finding about how images are sent from moon to the Earth.
 This website https://en.wikipedia.org/wiki/Apollo_11_missing_tapes helped in gaining some clue.

 >**SSTV (Slow Scan Television)** is a method of sending and receiving **still images** using **radio frequencies**.
->Unlike traditional TV, which transmits many frames per second, SSTV transmits** one image frame at a time**,
+>Unlike traditional TV, which transmits many frames per second, SSTV transmits **one image frame at a time**,
->typically over amateur radio.
-It’s often used by ham radio operators and even in **space communications**,
+>typically over amateur **radio**.
+It’s often used by ham radio operators, as in **space communications**,
 >like sending images from the International Space Station (ISS).
 >
 >In the website, it talked about the **Apollo 11** missing tapes were those that were recorded from